BelledonneCommunications/linphone-android/README.md

 2. Follow the instructions in the linphone-sdk/README file to build the SDK.

-3. Edit in the linphone-sdk-android folder of this project the symbolic link (debug or release) to the generated AAR:
+3. Edit in the linphone-sdk-android folder of this project the symbolic link (debug and/or release) to the generated AAR.
+We recommend to at least create the link for the release AAR that can be used for debug APK flavor because it is smaller and will reduce the time required to install the APK.
 ```
+ln -s <path to linphone-sdk>/linphone-sdk/build/linphone-sdk/bin/outputs/aar/linphone-sdk-android-release.aar linphone-sdk-android/linphone-sdk-android-release.aar
-ln -s <path to linphone-sdk>/linphone-sdk/build/linphone-sdk/bin/outputs/aar/linphone-sdk-android-<debug or release>.aar linphone-sdk-android/linphone-sdk-android-<debug or release>.aar
+ln -s <path to linphone-sdk>/linphone-sdk/build/linphone-sdk/bin/outputs/aar/linphone-sdk-android-debug.aar linphone-sdk-android/linphone-sdk-android-debug.aar
 ```

 4. Rebuild the app in Android Studio.